maxrantil/rush_wordle/README.md

 ```

-Let the A.I Player play for you:
+Let the A.I.
+Player play for you:
 ```sh
 ./player
 ```